decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-tickets.md

 ## Ticket Purchasing

-Both manual and automatic ticket purchasing require your wallet to be unlocked via the `dcrctl --wallet walletpassphrase <private passphrase> <time limit>` command.
+Both manual and automatic ticket purchasing require your wallet to be unlocked via the `promptsecret | dcrctl --wallet walletpassphrase - <time limit>` command.

 There are three things you might want to understand before purchasing tickets: the `purchaseticket` command, when/why a `ticketfee` is important, and the significance of `ticket price`.